urgeiolabs/node-linkshare-lookup/README.md

   .done(function (err, result) { ... });
 ```

-Limit to only one result, a la mongodb findOne
+Limit to only one result, a la mongodb findOne:

 ```javascript
 var linkshare = require('linkshare-lookup');